 To ensure that you receive your Form 1099-R in a timely manner, please go to myCalSTRS and verify your address.

 If your address on file is incorrect, you may update it by:

 - Submitting an Address Change Request form.

 - Contacting CalSTRS.

-- Register for myCalSTRS to update your information.
+- Registering for myCalSTRS and updating your information.